Pillar 3

 In the first minutes of a mandatory evacuation, a utility failure, or a seismic event, the quality of your household's response has already been determined.
 Not by the supplies staged in the garage.
 Not by the insurance policy on file.
 But by whether your family has shared, pre-decided emergency protocols — and whether every person in it knows their role without being told.

 Most households do not have that framework.
-They have intentions or had conversations that never produced a written plan.
+They have intentions, or had conversations that never produced a written plan.
 They have a general sense of what they would do, but it is untested against the specific conditions — the traffic patterns, the utility locations, the communication failures — that a real event produces.

 Held Advisory Group builds the execution layer.
 The decisions that need to be made once, in advance, so they do not need to be made under stress.

-What we build.
+What we build

 The engagement covers five components:

 When local communication infrastructure is compromised — which it frequently is in the events most likely to affect Southern California households — families need a pre-established protocol for reaching one another and confirming status.
-We design a tiered communication plan with a designated out-of-area contact, backup communication methods, and a confirmation protocol that is designed to function under most degraded conditions.
+We design a tiered communication plan with a designated out-of-area contact, backup communication methods, and a confirmation protocol designed to function under most degraded conditions.

 The execution gap is the distance between having a system and being able to run it under stress, in the dark, with children asking questions and a phone that may or may not have signal.